 Born in Mölndal, Sweden 1972 I Lives and works in Stockholm and Berlin.

-Tilda Lovell studied at the Royal Academy of Fine Arts, Stockholm (1998 – 2003) and at Hovedskous, Gothenburg (1996 – 1998).
-She has had a number solo exhibitions at galleries and institutions in Sweden.
-Lovell has recived several awards and grants such as the Bernadotte Art Award (2014), Ragnar von Holtens minnesfond (2010) and Maria Bonnier Dahlin Stiftelsen.
-Her works are included in numerous collections such Malmö Konsthall and at Göteborgs konstmuseum.
+Tilda Lovell studied at the Royal Institute of Art, Stockholm (1998 – 2003) and at Hovedskous, Gothenburg (1996 – 1998).
+She has had a number of solo exhibitions at galleries and institutions in Sweden.
+Lovell has received several awards and grants such as the Bernadotte Art Award (2014), Ragnar von Holtens minnesfond (2010) and Maria Bonnier Dahlin Stiftelsen.
+Her works are included in numerous collections such as Malmö Konsthall and at Göteborg Art Museum.